 You’ve vowed to get fit, lose weight or build muscle, but a gym membership isn’t for you.
-Maybe those pricy monthly fees won’t fit in your budget, or you hate people looking at you when you’re sweating your way through a torturous hour on the treadmill.
+Maybe those pricey monthly fees won’t fit in your budget, or you hate people looking at you when you’re sweating your way through a torturous hour on the treadmill.
 Or perhaps your personal schedule is so packed, the only way you’ll have time to exercise is if you work out at home.
-(We see you, working moms!)
+(We see you, moms!)

 The aerobics videos of yesteryear have morphed into YouTube channels, featuring fitness teachers and influencers leading free HIIT, yoga and toning classes online.
 All you need is a laptop or tablet and some affordable equipment, such as a yoga mat, exercise ball or step.